thomasdondorf/puppeteer-cluster/README.md

 ### Examples
 * Minimal example
 * Crawling the Alexa Top 1 Million
-* TODO Using JobData instead of string for URL when crawling
+* TODO Using JobData instead of string for URL when crawling (to cancel after some depth)
-* TODO Multiple tasks, each URL is run by one task (example: crawl google results and extract page title from pages)
-* TODO Multiple tasks, each URL is run by multiple tasks (example: multiple tests, that need to be executed)
-* TODO Cancel after some depth of crawling a page, crawl each page only once
+* TODO Queuing of functions
-* TODO maxCPU, maxMemory example
+* TODO Improve Google crawl example

 ## TODO
-* Run multiple tasks per job
+* Allow queuing of functions (and data?) to be executed instead of URLs
 * Check what happens if puppeteer is unable to run (not corretly installed, etc.)

 ## Ideas / Long term TODO
 * Continue a previously started cluster process
 * Priority for jobs
-* Give tasks name (seems more complicated than useful to me right now)

 ## Features
 Use this library, if you need a relibable crawler based on puppeteer.
 This library takes care of: